nunit/docs/docs/articles/vs-test-adapter/Adapter-Installation.md

 ### Working with the Visual Studio Nuget manager

-If you have a legacy project type, the easiest way is to use the Visual Studio 'Manage nuget packages in the solution' menu option.
-It can also be used for the new SDK projects, but it is actually faster to just open the csproj and copy paste the references in.
+If you have a legacy project type, or prefer working outside of the command line, you can also use the Visual Studio 'Manage NuGet packages in the solution' menu option.
+It can also be used for the new SDK projects, but you may find it faster to open the `csproj` and copy/paste the references in.

 You need to have an active solution, then follow these steps: